smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V2.15**
+* Refactored the code so that Legacy warnings are not showing anymore in Studio Code Server

 **V2.14**
 * Updated all Blueprints to make them compatible with Home Assistant 2024.10 and higher.
 This is a backward incompatible change.
 This version will not work with lower versions of Home Assistant!